trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Display
 -------

+..
+TODO review these options and update as necessary with openrc options.

 If problems exist with the display settings and manually editing :file:`/etc/X11/xorg.conf` or running :command:`Xorg --config` is necessary, first tell the |trueos| system to not automatically start X.